“Looks good to me” is not a QA strategy for AI-generated changes

 Use comments and mentions where runs already live

-Task comments support @mentions and integrate with the notification inbox Run conversation uses the task thread plus run selectors and deep links so feedback stays attached to the same work item as attachments and acceptance context.
+Task comments support @mentions and integrate with the notification inbox.
+Run conversation uses the task thread plus run selectors and deep links.
+Feedback stays attached to the same work item as attachments and acceptance context.

-Feedback can steer another execution attempt instead of spawning silent local retries nobody else sees.
+Feedback can steer another execution attempt.
+It does not spawn silent local retries nobody else sees.

 Multidisciplinary ownership clarifies accountability